Riya-arora11/Court-Data-Fetcher-Mini-Dashboard/README.md

 - **Logging** – All successful queries are appended to the `queries` table in `queries.db`.
 You can explore the database using SQLite tools.
 - **Legal and Ethical Considerations** – Scraping court websites should respect their terms of service.
 This project is for educational purposes; you are responsible for complying with local laws and website policies.

-## License

-This project is provided for educational purposes.
-You should add an appropriate license if you plan to distribute or use it beyond personal or academic work.